johsteffens/beth/lib/btfe/README.md

 # btfe: Beth Terminal Front End

 This library represents a terminal-based user interface for beth.
+It can be used to capture keyboard and mouse input and do limited text formatting with a standard terminal.
+This can be useful for terminal-only applications, where a full fletched graphical user interface is not intended.

 ## btfe_console_s